Best Fiber Supplement for Constipation

 1. Psyllium Husk

-What It Is: Psyllium is a soluble fiber that absorbs water and forms a gel-like substance.
-This helps to soften stool and make it easier to pass.
+What It Is: Psyllium is a soluble fiber that absorbs water and forms a gel-like consistency.

 2. Methylcellulose